avlakin/Open3D/doc/compilation.rst

 We automatically detect if the C++ compiler supports OpenMP and compile Open3D with it if the compilation option ``OPEN3D_USE_OPENMP`` is ``ON``.
 OpenMP can greatly accelerate computation on a multi-core CPU.

 The default LLVM compiler on OS X does not support OpenMP.
-A workaround is to install a C++ compiler with OpenMP support, such as gcc, then use it to compile Open3D.
+A workaround is to install a C++ compiler with OpenMP support, such as GCC, then use it to compile Open3D.
 For example, starting from a clean build directory, run

 .. code-block:: bash